UPO33/UE4JwRPC/README.md

 # UE4JwRPC
-this plugin is JSON-RPC2 over Websocket for Unreal Engine 4.
+JSON-RPC2 over Websocket for Unreal Engine 4.

-its appropriate for any kind of project that needs to comunicate with a json-rpc websocket server. escpially if you want to write your server in nodejs since there is a [ npm library](https://github.com/UPO33/JwRPC) as well.
+its appropriate for any kind of project that needs to comunicate with a json-rpc websocket server. if you by happen want to write your server in nodejs, I have a [lib](https://github.com/UPO33/JwRPC) already.

-# WIP not production ready yet !

 # Featues
 - APIs for both blueprint and C++. one intance can be shared.
 - Bidirectional, both sides can send and recieve Request and Notification
 - Auto reconnect feature
-- Available server library for nodejs
 - ...

 # C++ Sample Code